This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Add the cream cheese (also cold!) and beat until it’s well combined.
 This is the key to preventing lumpy frosting.

 - Add the cocoa powder and vanilla extract.
-You’ll want to beat the cocoa powder into the cream cheese for a couple minutes.
+You’ll want to beat the cocoa powder into the cream cheese for a couple of minutes.

 - Add powdered sugar and cream: Next, you’ll add 2 cups of powdered sugar at a time and some of the heavy whipping cream, beating each time until the frosting is completely smooth.
 The more you whip it together, the more airy the frosting will be.
 Repeat this until all ingredients have been added and whip until it’s light and fluffy.